EyasuTeshome/shifttracker/job-search/final-sweep.md

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your exercise.*

 Now go to your Student Dashboard and submit your project.
-The dashboard should automatically pull the links from projects you've already submitted, so your submission here just notifies your coach that you are ready for review.
+Once you are assigned a career coach, they will get you feedback on this, so you can make updates as you start job searching.